-The PE pipe removed from installation by MLGW crews as well as the balance of the coil from which the installed pipe was taken were shipped to the manufacturer.
-Performance Pipe, for materials testing at their Plastics Technical Center in Bartlesville, OK.
-When the manufacturer pressure tested the damaged pipe, numerous pinholes were prevalent at 80PSI.
+The PE pipe removed by MLGW crews, as well as the balance of the coil from which the installed pipe was taken, were shipped to the manufacturer, Performance Pipe, for materials testing at its Plastics Technical Center in Bartlesville, OK.
+When the manufacturer pressure tested the damaged pipe, numerous pinholes were prevalent at 80 psi.
 There were no pinholes present in the remaining pipe on the original coil.
-The manufacturer checked all production records for the damaged pipe.
-All production records showed the PE pipe was manufactured to specifications.
-Additionally, samples of the damaged PE pipe were sent to the resin supplier and all properties tests for the material were normal.
-A review of the resin lot failed to turn up anything out of the ordinary with the resin material or its manufacture.
+The manufacturer checked all production records for the damaged pipe, which showed the PE pipe was manufactured to specifications.
+Additionally, samples of the damaged PE pipe were sent to the resin supplier and a review of the resin lot failed to turn up anything out of the ordinary with the resin material or its manufacture.
 No regrind material was used in the manufacture of the pipe.

 Investigation by the pipe manufacturer revealed numerous pinholes throughout the damaged pipe.
-Sectioning the pipe under a light microscope the pipe manufacturer documented a channel through the pipe wall.
+Sectioning the pipe under a light microscope, the manufacturer documented a channel through the pipe wall.
 The pipe samples were section cut under a microscope.
 The shape or characteristic of the pinhole channel was consistent with electrostatic pinholing.